junsuzu/graalvm-en-handson-spring-petclinic/README.md

 </dependencies>
 ```
 # 2.2 Configuration of Spring AOT plugin
-Add following contents into build tag of pom.xml.
+In order to use Spring AOT plugin provided by Spring Boot, specify spring-aot-maven-plugin（0.10.5）by adding following plugin definition into build tag of pom.xml.
 ```
 <build>
     <plugins>